UiL-OTS-labs/jspsych-uil-template-docs/README.md

 - Separate _generic_ documentation from _specific_ documentation.
 - Give some _background information_ that may help Students, Researchers & Developers & Managers plan online experimenting better.

-Of course, new insights will probably lead to better and probably more complex organisation.

-# Context and scope of current developments
-The first templates are developed for the liguistics master course [Experimental Design and Data Analysis (EDDA)](https://osiris.uu.nl/osiris_student_uuprd/OnderwijsCatalogusSelect.do?selectie=cursus&cursus=TLRMV16108&collegejaar=2020&taal=nl).
-Given this context, we've made the templates so that they behave quite similar to the traditional, lab-bound way that was used before, using [ZEP templates](https://www.beexy.nl/zep/wiki/doku.php?id=templates:lexical_decision).
-However, although JavaScript and ZEP may share some features (like coding syntax, code organisation), they are of course not the same and some concessions have been made.

 At this point, __every__ jspsych template comes with the following 'default' components included:

 ### 1. Consent page